Coherence and Quantum Stability of Relativistic Superfluid States: A quantum description of superfluids in the background field method

-In conclusion, with this set of initial conditions, the Heisenberg equation for $\Phi(x)$, as given by Eq.~\eqref{eq:EOMSF}, will describe the same stationary superfluid configuration previously characterized using the fluctuation fields.
-Crucially, however, the quantization is now carried out directly in terms of the fundamental field $\Phi(x)$, as we are never introducing the fluctuations as quantum degrees of freedom, but only as a map to fish out the correct initial conditions for $\Phi(x)$ and $\Phi^\dagger(x)$.

-We conclude this by discussing that the same conclusion can be obtained by formulating the state explicitly.
-It can be accomplished by inverting the relation~\eqref{eq:SFdecomposition}, and solving for the real and imaginary fields in terms of $\Phi$ and $\Phi^\dagger$.
-This has to be supplemented by expressing the relation between the state $|0_{h,\pi}\rangle$ and the free vacuum of the theory:

-The relation~\eqref{eq:statePhi} is derived by expressing the free vacuum of one set of fields (here, $h(x)$ and $\pi(x)$) as a coherent state built on the free vacuum $|0\rangle$ of another set ($\Phi(x)$ and $\Phi^\dagger(x)$), provided the two are related by a linear transformation.
-The coherent state is generated by the operators $\hat{f}$ and $\hat{S}$, which are, respectively, the displacement and squeeze operators whose explicit forms are given in Appendix~\ref{App:squeezing}.
+Finally, let us observe that, even if we have constructed the state using the fluctuation fields $h$ and $\pi$, one can equivalently characterize it in terms of the fundamental field of the theory by undoing the canonical transformation \eqref{eq:fluctuation_can_trans}.
+This allows one to obtain all the correlation functions of $\Phi$ and its canonical momentum, which completely specify the state.
+Moreover, this clarifies that the stable superfluid state can be seen in terms of $\Phi$ as a coherent state with a very specific dressing.
+The dressing is needed to minimize the energy of fluctuations around the one-point function once higher loops are taken into account.
+For further details, see Appendix~\ref{appstate}.

-It is important to emphasize that the stationary superfluid state~\eqref{eq:non-gaussianV} is intrinsically non-Gaussian.
+It is important to emphasize that the stationary superfluid state~\eqref{eq:non-gaussianV} is therefore intrinsically non-Gaussian.
 As shown in Ref.~\cite{Berezhiani:2021zst, Berezhiani:2023uwt}, the non-Gaussian dressing is in general essential for describing a configuration with a finite energy density.
 In Section~\ref{eq:UnstableSF}, we will return to this point and show that representing the superfluid state solely as a squeezed coherent state also results in a quantum mechanically unstable configuration.
-Thus, beyond ensuring the finiteness of observables, the non-Gaussian dressing plays a crucial role in guaranteeing stability.
+Thus, beyond ensuring the finiteness of observables, the non-Gaussian dressing plays an essential role in guaranteeing stability.
+For more details on the form of the correlation functions and on the explicit coherent state construction, we refer to the Appendix \ref{App:squeezing}.

-\section{The superfluid state as the ground state of $\hat{H}-\mu\hat{Q}$}
+\subsection{The superfluid state as the ground state of $\hat{H}-\mu\hat{Q}$}